mphammer/Sentdex-Machine-Learning-Python-Tutorial/README.md

 This course is not good for learning theory but it's great for starting to get your hands dirty with code.

-The lessons are easy to follow and very cool since you use real datasets.
+The coding lessons are easy to follow and very cool since you use real datasets and write algorithms from scratch.
+The math and theory is harder to follow for a new person but a great refresher if you're not.

+Before taking this course I think it would be useful to know the following:
+- **Math** if you want to follow along with the Theory (Again, I don't think this is the best place to learn theory)
-Before taking this course I think it would be useful for someone to know the very basic ideas behind the ML algorithms covered and to understand the basic of Machine Learning (ex: you need training and test datasets; what a model is; etc.).
-The instructor also indicates that the user should know some basics of numpy and pandas, and I agree with that.
+- The very basic ideas behind ML algorithms that are covered
+- The very basics of actually doing Machine Learning (ex: you need training and test datasets; what a model is; etc.)
+- Basics of numpy and pandas

+The instructor covers a lot of this but I think it would be helpful to have more context going in.

 ## Introduction